Tencent/rapidjson/doc/encoding.md

 There are various encodings for storing Unicode code points.
 These are called Unicode Transformation Format (UTF).
 RapidJSON supports the most commonly used UTFs, including

 * UTF-8: 8-bit variable-width encoding.
-It maps a code point to 1-4 bytes.
+It maps a code point to 1–4 bytes.
 * UTF-16: 16-bit variable-width encoding.
-It maps a code point to 1-2 16-bit code units (i.e., 2-4 bytes).
+It maps a code point to 1–2 16-bit code units (i.e., 2–4 bytes).
 * UTF-32: 32-bit fixed-width encoding.
-It directly maps a code point to 1 32-bit code unit (i.e. 4 bytes).
+It directly maps a code point to a single 32-bit code unit (i.e. 4 bytes).

 For UTF-16 and UTF-32, the byte order (endianness) does matter.
 Within computer memory, they are often stored in the computer's endianness.
 However, when it is stored in file or transferred over network, we need to state the byte order of the byte sequence, either little-endian (LE) or big-endian (BE).